Step 1: Install the Firebase SDK

 Authentication with Firebase on iOS

-Published December 6, 2022
+Published on December 6, 2022

 Firebase is a powerful tool that enables mobile engineering teams to launch an app with a fully featured backend, without managing servers or writing a single line of server-side code.
 It's an excellent companion for getting apps to market quickly, and allows for rapid product iteration.
 All that simplicity and time savings requires just a tiny bit of setup between your Xcode project and Firebase account.
 Let's walk through getting your backend connected, step-by-step: